 The expectation of every mother and father who have had a still-born child, aborted child, or had a young baby die for any reason is that the baby will be in heaven.
 That is a great blessing for the aborted child.
 I read the above passage in your conclusion about babies going to heaven.
 This has brought me great comfort since I am a woman with children in heaven.
 Does one remain a mother to children in heaven?
 Are they being taken care of by the angels?
 Do they have names...no names were given to the children?
 Will I recognize my child?
 I often dream of a little girl and always thought that this was my future child.
 Now I wonder if this is a child of mine in heaven.

-For those who are reading this response, the author of the question has referred to a previous question and answer titled, “What happens to the souls of babies who die unbaptized?”
+In posing the question, “Does one remain a mother to children in heaven?” our reader has referred to a Q and A titled, “What happens to the souls of babies who die unbaptized?”
 The author has asked a series of great questions.
 So let’s start with 2 Samuel 12:23 which is discussed in that question and answer.
 The passage implies that we will know our children in heaven.

 But now he has died; why should I fast?
 Can I bring him back again?
 I will go to him, but he will not return to me.
 (NASB) 2 Sam.
 12:23

 In this passage, King David says that he will go to his son some day.
 He will know him in heaven, even though he did not name, hold, feed, clothe, or know the child.
 Not only will we know our children, we should know other people – spouse, parents, relatives – as well, if they are in heaven.

 Does one remain a mother to the child?
 The answer is yes in the sense that the children who are in heaven will know who their earthly mothers were.
 Will mothers in heaven actively mother their children?
 The answer is no!
 Just imagine that almost every woman will be a mother in heaven to someone.
 It would not be possible to have a “family” in heaven since everyone will be part of at least two families and then all of one’s ancestry.